All Episodes

 Again, the distinction seems to be between obviously owners and services.

-To date, Secte hasn't used that authority.
+To date, Sectay hasn't used that authority.

-But I believe that we still have a need for that funding to be used to put the federal government in the position of being the owner so we can do the kind of sensible write down of mortgage payments to avoid foreclosure that's in the interest of the economy as a whole.
+But I believe that we still have a need for that funding to be used to put the federal government in the position of being the owner so we can do the kind of sensible write-down of mortgage payments to avoid foreclosure that's in the interest of the economy as a whole.

 Yeah, let me translate this for you.

-We're we're not gonna do that.
+We're not going to do that.

-Uh and they're not doing that.
+And they're not doing that.

-They're not doing it, it's his money.
+They're not doing it.

-It's it's being like his money being stolen, his food is being taken away from him on the table.
+His food is being taken away from him on the table.

-Uh, and and and because of this, Barney now says he feels vindicated.
+And because of this, Barney now says he feels vindicated.

-My answer is at that point I would have supported Syria buying countrywide.
+My answer is at that point, I would have supported Syria buying countrywide.

 I think Bank of America did a useful thing.